 Agrochemical companies develop their products with the intention of marketing them globally, and must therefore ensure that the substances have been tested in line with the regulatory requirements of all relevant geographic regions.
 Data requirements often differ across regions which can lead to increased and duplicative testing to enable the global registration of plant protection products (PPPs).
-Therefore, in collaboration with UK regulators and three agrochemical companies, we initiated a project to carry out a systematic review of the ecotoxicology vertebrate data requirements for several major global regions.
+Therefore, in collaboration with UK regulators and three agrochemical companies, we carried out a systematic review of the ecotoxicology vertebrate data requirements for several major global regions.

-Through this review we have identified, in the shorter term, opportunities for best practice within the current requirements to enable immediate reductions in the number of animals used to fulfil global data packages, and in the longer term opportunities to promote better harmonisation and mutual acceptance of data across different regions.
-A poster summarising the review and our preliminary recommendations can be found here.
+Through this review we identified, in the shorter term, opportunities for best practice within the current requirements to enable immediate reductions in the number of animals used to fulfil global data packages, and in the longer term opportunities to promote better harmonisation and mutual acceptance of data across different regions.

 We presented a poster at SETAC Europe 2015 summarising the review and our preliminary recommendations, which can be downloaded below.